Azure/communication-ui-library/docs/CustomizableComponent.md

 ### Observable

-A UI component should expose properties that allow a developer to observe events such as `muteClicked`, `screenShareStarted` etc.
+A UI component should expose properties that allow a developer to observe events such as `buttonClicked`.

 ## Implementation